kserve/website/docs/modelserving/data_plane/v2_protocol.md

       rpc ModelInfer(ModelInferRequest) returns (ModelInferResponse) {}
     }

+### **Message Contents**

 ### Health

 A health request is made using the ServerLive, ServerReady, or ModelReady endpoint.
 For each of these endpoints errors are indicated by the google.rpc.Status returned for the request.
 The OK code indicates success and other codes indicate failure.

 #### Server Live